 Tips for Cutting Women’s Thinning Hair

-- Ask for subtle layers.
-No matter if your hair is thin, wavy, or curly, a layered cut is a fantastic way to fake dimension.
+DO ask for subtle layer.
+No matter if your hair is thin, wavy, or curly, a layered cut is a fantastic way to create dimension.

-- Try a zigzag part for some extra oomph at the roots.
+DO try a zigzag part to add a little extra volume at the roots.

-- Don’t have hair that’s all one length.
+DON’T have hair that’s all one length.
 Layers can help your hair look fuller.

 Things to avoid with Women’s Thinning Hair